 Falmouth Eats Together

-The next Falmouth Eats Together Community Meal will be held on Thursday, April 24th at the First Congregational Church on the Town Green in Falmouth.
-The meal as always is free and is held from 4 - 6 p.m.
+The next Falmouth Eats Together Community Meal will be held on Thursday, July 24th at Church of the Nazarene on Brick Kiln Road in East Falmouth.
+This meal will be held outside, under the tents and as always is free and is held from 4 - 6 p.m.

 Increased Dial-A-Ride Transportation in Falmouth